Santa Fe Health & Beauty

 Ten Thousand Waves

-21 Ten Thousand Waves Way, Santa Fe
+21 Ten Thousand Waves Way, Northeast

 Perched on top of a hillside just ten minutes from downtown Santa Fe, this spa is one of the best places in the area to unwind.
 This tranquil oasis was opened in 1981 to introduce Japanese-style bathing to the city; today, a variety of massage, skin care, and spa treatments are on offer.
 The real draw here is the outdoor hot tubs, which capitalize on the simple, healing power of sitting in hot water while surrounded by nature.
 You could book an enclosed private tub with views of the mountains—and adjacent private cold plunge and sauna—but we recommend the communal baths.